The Bachelor of Science in Mechanical Engineering is accredited by the Engineering Accreditation Commission of ABET (https://www.abet.org).

 To meet these educational objectives, students in the program will attain:

-- An ability to identify, formulate, and solve engineering problems
+- An ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics.

-- An ability to communicate effectively
+- An ability to communicate effectively with a range of audiences.

-- The broad education necessary to understand the impact of engineering solutions in a global, economic, environmental, and societal context
+- An ability to recognize ethical and professional responsibilities in engineering situations and make informed judgments, which must consider the impact of engineering solutions in global, economic, environmental, and societal contexts.

 Enrollment at Fall Census Date | Undergraduates | Masters | Doctoral |